soxueren/atsd/api/sql/scheduled-sql-store.md

 ## Use Cases

-* Create derived series that are frequently accesses but require expensive processing and calculations from the underlying data.
+* Create derived series that are frequently accessed but require expensive processing and calculation from the underlying data.
 * Create cleansed series by discarding invalid values and interpolating sample values in missing interval gaps.
 * Create normalized series by replacing synonyms, for example by storing data for `tag.country=China` and `tag.country=Republic of China` in one derived series.
 * Store temporal aggregations for long-term retention based on detailed data that is subject to pruning after a certain expiration date.